Standardized Images and Evaluation Metrics for Tomography: Conclusions

-\funding{The work was supported by The Cyprus Institute, the Cyprus Academy of Sciences, Letters and Arts, and the Cyprus Research and Innovation Foundation under the project PERSPECT (Project No. EXCELLENCE/0524/0410), implemented within the Cohesion Policy Programme “THALIA 2021–2027” and co-funded by the European Union.}
+\funding{This work was supported by the Cyprus Research and Innovation Foundation under the project PERSPECT (Project No. EXCELLENCE/0524/0410).
+The PERSPECT project is implemented within the framework of the Cohesion Policy Programme ‘THALIA 2021–2027’ and is cofunded by the European Union.
+In addition, this work was supported by computing time awarded on the Cyclone supercomputer of the High Performance Computing Facility of The Cyprus Institute under the project ‘Medical Imaging’.}